 Kelp Seaweed (海带)

 This is an ingredient used in traditional Pad Thai recipes, but because they are relatively hard to find, it’s rare that they are served here in the US.
-Where we live, there are quite a few Asian grocery stores but at the time that we made our Shrimp Pad Thai, we couldn’t get our hands on any, though authentic recipes to call for it.
-We didn’t think that it was even available here in the US, but we did see them by chance at an H Mart about an hour’s drive from us.
-We still have not tried using it for Pad Thai or any other dishes but at least we now know we can get it!
+Where we live, there are quite a few Asian grocery stores, but at the time that we made our Shrimp Pad Thai, we couldn’t get our hands on any.
+We didn’t think that it was even available here in the US, but we did see them by chance at an H-Mart about an hour’s drive from us.
+We still have not tried using it for Pad Thai or any other dishes, but at least we now know we can get it!

 Water Bamboo – Jiao Bai (茭白)

 Water bamboo or jiāo bái is a type of water bamboo found commonly in China and is prepared in similar ways are other types of bamboo.
-Jiao Bai is also called gāo sǔn (高笋) and is actually the overgrown stem of Manchurian wild rice from what I read on Wikipedia.
+Jiao Bai is also called gāo sǔn (高笋) and is actually the overgrown stem of Manchurian wild rice.
 Found all over China and now in the US as well, it is particularly popular among the Shanghainese.
 Jiao Bai is commonly stir-fried but it can also be prepared similar to our Braised Spring Bamboo Shoots (油焖笋) recipe.

 Fresh Tea tree mushrooms or chá shù gū (茶树菇) are commonly found in China and I have never seen the fresh variety in the US.
 The good news is that these are found in dried form and be constituted.